MJALBDOUR/gjuchat/README.md

-### This project is old and was created as a university course project to show off real-time capabilites of firebase and flutter
+### This project is old and was created as a university course project to show off some real-time capabilities of firebase and flutter.

 # gjuchat

-Real Time chat app for students built with flutter/cloud firestore
+A real time chat app demo for students.

 ## Features
-- Android
-- iOS
+- Group chat only

 ## Tech Stack
 - Flutter - Dart
 - Firebase - Cloud Firestore

-## Theme
+## UI
-Material Theme
+Built in Material Theme